Dhruv-Ghanchi/AI-Name-Guessing-Web-App/README.md

-# AI Name Guessing Web App
+# 🤖 AI Name Guessing Web App

-A simple web-based name guessing game that predicts a name based on user-selected inputs and logical conditions.
+A web-based name guessing game that predicts a name based on user inputs and logical conditions.

 ---

-## Overview
+## 📖 Overview

-This project is a frontend web application that interacts with the user through a series of inputs and attempts to guess a name using predefined logic.
+This project is an interactive web application where users answer a few questions and the system attempts to guess a name using predefined logic.
-The goal of this project is to practice **user interaction handling**, **basic decision logic**, and **clean UI flow**.
+It was built to practice **logic building**, **user interaction**, and **frontend fundamentals**.

 ---

-## Features
+## ✨ Features

-- Interactive user input
+- Interactive user inputs
 - Logic-based name prediction
 - Simple and clean UI
-- Lightweight and fast execution
+- Fast execution without dependencies

 ---

-## Tech Stack
+## 🛠 Tech Stack

 - HTML
 - CSS
 - JavaScript

 ---

-## How to Use

-1. Open the application in a browser
-2. Follow the on-screen instructions
-3. Provide inputs as prompted
-4. View the guessed result

----

-## Learning Outcome
+## 🎯 Learning Outcome

 - DOM manipulation
 - Conditional logic
-- User interaction handling
+- Handling user interactions

 ---

-## Author
+## 👤 Author

 Dhruv Ghanchi
 GitHub: https://github.com/Dhruv-Ghanchi